Utah Truck Accident Laws & Regulations

 Utah Snow Tire and Chain Requirements

 Trucks must also observe snow tire and chain requirements, which may be issued as necessary by the Utah Department of Transportation, the Utah Highway Patrol, or a local law enforcement agency.
-UDOT will issue advisories that designate stretches of road or highway where certain commercial vehicles are required to have snow tires or to install tire chains.
+UDOT will issue advisories that designate stretches of road or highway where certain commercial vehicles must have snow tires or install tire chains.
 UDOT will also designate the types of vehicles that are required to have snow tires or chains.

 Utah Truck Parking Information